SeaPickle754/pyglet-ball-game/README.md

 Don't like it?
 Just run delete.command and watch as the directory gets wisked away from your system. :)

 # notes:
-don't run setup.command.
+- don't run setup.command.
 That's for python 2.
 All it does is just run get-pip.py
+- that background you see is Geany, a super helpful editor that that supports almost every language including obselite ones like D and Latex.